Physical Activity, Exercise and HIV

 Physical activity is any activity that gets your body moving.
-It includes any activity that is part of your daily life -- from sweeping and cleaning to carrying groceries, gardening, walking, dancing, riding a bicycle, lifting weights at the gym, stocking shelves in a store, or playing soccer with friends.
+It includes any activity that is part of your daily life -- from sweeping and cleaning to carrying groceries, gardening, walking, dancing, riding a bicycle, lifting weights at the gym, stocking shelves in a store, or tossing a ball around with friends.

 Exercise is a type of physical activity.
 Exercise is activity that is planned and done on a regular basis (e.g., several times a week) for enjoyment or for improving any aspect of physical fitness -- strength, flexibility, or endurance.
 There are two main types of physical activity or exercise that the US Department of Health and Human Services (DHHS) recommends for adults: aerobic (cardiovascular or "cardio") and muscle-strengthening (resistance).

-Labeling something a physical activity or an exercise is not nearly as important as understanding that the human body was designed to move, and stays healthier when it does.
+Labeling something a physical activity or an exercise is not nearly as important as understanding that the human body was designed to move, and stays healthier when doing physical activity.
 In other words, being active with your body -- whether it is through small amounts of activity throughout the day or scheduled blocks of time for more strenuous movement -- contributes to a longer, healthier life.
-Even small changes woven throughout the fabric of your normal life can greatly enhance your activity level and your health: taking the stairs instead of the elevator, carrying instead of wheeling groceries through the store, walking a short distance instead of driving the car.
+Even small changes in your normal life can greatly enhance your activity level and your health: taking the stairs instead of the elevator, carrying instead of wheeling groceries through the store, walking a short distance instead of driving the car.

 Muscle-strengthening activities can be simple, too.
 All it takes is your body and a floor -- for sit-ups, push-ups, or deep-knee bends.
 If you want to lift weights, try cans of food, jugs of water, or a spare brick.
 There are many ways to be safely physically active without spending a lot of money or going special places.